rhymeyang/Se/docs/308B/BusinessResilience.md

 **Figure 5-35** Geographic cluster with data replication

-- **Network Connectivity and Services**
-  - An overall application environment that is required to be resilient and have recoverability must have those characteristics present within the network that supports it.
+**Network Connectivity and Services**<br/>An overall application environment that is required to be resilient and have recoverability must have those characteristics present within the network that supports it.
 A highly resilient application architecture that includes clustering and replication would be of little value if it had only a single network connection that was a single point of failure.

 An application that requires high availability and resilience may require one or more of the following in the supporting network:

-- **Redundant network connections**
-  - These may include multiple network adapters on a server, but also a fully redundant network architecture with multiple switches, routers, load balancers, and firewalls.
+- **Redundant network connections**<br/>These may include multiple network adapters on a server, but also a fully redundant network architecture with multiple switches, routers, load balancers, and firewalls.
 They could also include physically diverse network provider connections, where network service provider feeds enter the building from two different directions.
-- **Redundant network services**
-  - Certain network services are vital to the continued operation of applications, such as DNS (the function of translating server names like [www.mcgraw-hill.com](http://www.mcgraw-hill.com/) into an IP address), NTP (used to synchronize computer time clocks), SMTP, SNMP, authentication services, and perhaps others.
+- **Redundant network services**<br/> Certain network services are vital to the continued operation of applications, such as DNS (the function of translating server names like [www.mcgraw-hill.com](http://www.mcgraw-hill.com/) into an IP address), NTP (used to synchronize computer time clocks), SMTP, SNMP, authentication services, and perhaps others.
 These services are usually operated on servers that may require clustering and/or replication of their own so that the application will be able to continue functioning in the event of a disaster.

 ##### Developing Recovery Plans